mingyuanzhou/SiD/README.md

-# Distilling Pretrained Diffusion-Based Generative Models
+# Distilling Pretrained Diffusion-Based Generative Models with SiD

-This repository contains the code necessary to replicate the findings of our ICML 2024 paper titled "Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation."
+This repository contains the code necessary to replicate the findings of our ICML 2024 paper titled "Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation," available at https://arxiv.org/abs/2404.04057.
 The technique, Score identity Distillation (SiD), is used to distill pretrained EDM diffusion models.

+## Citations
+If you find our work useful or incorporate our findings in your own research, please consider citing our paper:
 ```bibtex
 @inproceedings{zhou2024score,
   title={Score identity Distillation: Exponentially Fast Distillation of Pretrained Diffusion Models for One-Step Generation},